mirand863/cami2_rhizosphere/README.md

 # Running Ganon

-To run ganon, simply execute the command `snakemake --use-conda --cores 112 -s run_ganon`
+To run ganon, simply execute the command:

+`snakemake --use-conda --cores 112 -s run_ganon`

+The binning output will be stored in the folder results/postprocessing.
+These files are already in the CAMI taxonomic binning output format.